Haxxnet/Compose-Examples/README.md

 - [Papermerge](examples/papermerge) - Free and open source document management system with OCR designed for scanned documents, digital archives, pdf, tiff, jpeg.
 - [Paperless NGX](examples/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents.
 - [Stash](examples/stash) - Stash is a self-hosted webapp written in Go which organizes and serves your porn.
-- [Syncthing](examples/syncthing) - Syncthing is a continuous file synchronization program.
-It synchronizes files between two or more computers.

 ### Music
 - [Raveberry](examples/raveberry) - A multi-user music server with a focus on participation.